 Let’s imagine that you’re traveling in the car and the boys are bickering in the back seat.
 You can remind them.
 You can threaten them.
 You can yell at them.
 And you just notice that it keeps getting worse and worse as the trip goes on.

 What’s needed is a clear consequence….not another lecture or discussion.
-Let the boys know that whenever they start bickering or yelling, you’ll just pull the car over and sit there until there’s five minutes of silence.
-If you’re clear about where the limit is at, and what the consequence is for their hitting, bickering or yelling or screaming in the car, you’ll find they quickly learn to honor that limit.
+Let the boys know that whenever they start bickering or yelling, you’ll just pull the car over and sit there until there are five minutes of silence.
+If you’re clear about where the limit is at, and what the consequence is for their hitting, bickering, or yelling or screaming in the car, you’ll find they quickly learn to honor that limit.
 The same approach can be used wherever you travel.

-This is an amazingly simple strategy that works ever time!
+This is an amazingly simple strategy that works every time!